prof7bit/TorChat/src/tools/readme_plugin_lin.txt

       /sbin/
       /bin/

+  Tor does not necessarily need to be running or configured in any special way to use ToChat, TorChat will care about all that automatically.
+It will start a separate process with its own configuation that will not and can not interfere with your existing tor configuration and usage.

   Now start pidgin from within a console window.
 You should see some debugging output.
 Additionally there will be a file ~/purpletorchat.log which contains the same debug output.